 Major Defoe spent years farming, manufacturing and selling boats, trailers and even hot tubs before he realized the need for a great show facility in the Pacific Northwest.
 His family had been showing horses up and down the west coast for years and the experience taught them what worked and what didn't.
 Fast forward twenty years and what started as a dream has turned into a premier equestrian facility including 275 acres with five indoor arenas and nearly 500 stalls.
 Major still manages all aspects of the facility and enjoys every minute of it.
 You will often see him taking pictures, designing trail courses, and attending different events to promote his dream!

 Chris developed an avid love for photography at the age of 10.
 Over the years she has built that love into a career as a professional photographer.
 She started working here at The Oregon Horse Center in 2007.
 She started out as a photographer for the majority of the Horse Center shows and doing the creative design work for advertising, show premiums, signs and posters.
-She has also worked as a queen coordinator and adviser for the Eugene Pro Rodeo Queens since 2008.
+She has also worked as the Co Director of the Eugene Pro Rodeo and a queen coordinator and adviser for the Eugene Pro Rodeo Queens since 2008.
 In addition to her other duties, Chris oversees the merchandising of the horse center.

 Kimberly Moser graduated from Western Oregon University in 2012 with a bachelor's degree of science.
 Kimberly started working for the Oregon Horse Center as our receptionist in Feb. of 2014.
 We discovered how quickly she caught on and was promoted to our Show Manager within a few months.